bicosteve/bicosteve/README.md

 ### [Forum](https://github.com/bicosteve/Forum)
 **Description**:
-    - This is a forum-like application where users can create posts, make comments and edit posts.
+  - This is a community forum like application where users can create,view, update, delete,and make comments posts.

 **Technologies Used**:
   - PHP,
   - MySQL

 ## 📫 Get in Touch
 **Email**: bicosteve4@gmail.com
 **LinkedIn**: https://www.linkedin.com/in/bico-steve/